rvardiashvili/rvardiashvili/README.md

 Innovation: Designed a model-agnostic, memory-efficient, chunk-based workflow.
 Achieved optimized performance using a multi-threaded producer-consumer architecture and developed a weighted-averaging algorithm for seamless prediction maps.

+3. Internship and Security System Development (FINA LLC)

+Role: Intern (Aug 2023 - Dec 2024)

+Achievement: Developed an internal security system using Raspberry Pi, Python Flask, and NGINX.

-3. Millennium Innovation Award Finalist
+4. Millennium Innovation Award Finalist

 Project: Built an assistive hardware system using Arduino and Visual Basic.